RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-operatorhub.md

 5. Choose an approval strategy.

-    We recommend **Manual** for production systems to ensure the operator is only upgraded by approval.
+    Use **Manual** for production systems to ensure the operator is only upgraded by approval.

 6. Select **Install** and approve the install plan.